bmewburn/vscode-intelephense/client/README.md

 A high performance and feature rich PHP language server implemented in typescript.
 This extension offers:

-* Fast fuzzy matching completion provider (Intellisense) offering suggestions found from within the workspace and from 11000+ built-in PHP symbols with associated documentation (PDO etc).
+* Fast fuzzy matching completion provider (Intellisense) offering suggestions found from within the workspace and from 11000+ built-in PHP symbols (PDO etc).
 * Signature help for workspace and built-in constructors, methods, and functions.
 * Workspace wide go to definition support.
 * Fast fuzzy workspace symbol search.